Cody Kessler: 2016

 Kessler was selected by the Cleveland Browns in the third round (93rd overall) of the 2016 NFL draft.
 On June 9, 2016, the Browns signed him to a four-year, $3.85 million contract with a signing bonus of $664,788.

 Kessler began the 2016 season as the third-string quarterback behind Robert Griffin III and Josh McCown.
 He became the backup quarterback after Griffin suffered an injury during the season-opening loss to the Philadelphia Eagles.
 On September 25, 2016, Kessler made his first career start after McCown was injured in Week 2.
 Kessler finished his debut completing 21-of-33 attempts for 244 passing yards as the Browns lost to the Miami Dolphins in overtime 30–24.
 The following week, he earned his second consecutive start against the Washington Redskins and completed 21-of-40 pass attempts for 223 yards.
-Kessler fumbled twice, threw his first career touchdown on a 9-yard pass to wide receiver Terrelle Pryor, and threw his first career interception, which was intercepted by cornerback Josh Norman as the Browns lost 31–20.
+Kessler fumbled twice, threw his first career touchdown on a nine-yard pass to wide receiver Terrelle Pryor, and threw his first career interception, which was intercepted by cornerback Josh Norman as the Browns lost 31–20.

-On October 16, 2016, Kessler completed 26 of 41 pass attempts for a season-high 335 yards and two touchdowns during a 28–26 loss to the Tennessee Titans.
+On October 16, 2016, Kessler completed 26 of 41 passes for a season-high 335 yards and two touchdowns during a narrow 28–26 loss to the Tennessee Titans.
 The next game, he completed 9 of 11 pass attempts for 82 passing yards and suffered a concussion in the second quarter after Bengals defensive tackle Domata Peko hit him during a pitch to tight end Gary Barnidge.
 The Browns went on to lose to the Cincinnati Bengals 31–17 and Kessler was replaced by fellow rookie Kevin Hogan.
 In Week 11, Kessler made his eighth start of his rookie season against the Pittsburgh Steelers and finished the game with 7-of-14 attempts while throwing an interception.
 In the third quarter, while being tackled by Steelers linebacker Ryan Shazier, Kessler suffered another concussion after he was hit by Steelers inside linebacker Lawrence Timmons.
 The Browns went on to lose 24–9.
 McCown started in Kessler's place the following week and Griffin became the starting quarterback after returning from injury during Week 14.
 In Week 16 against the San Diego Chargers, Kessler completed 2-of-3 passes for 11 yards after entering the game with 10 minutes left in the fourth quarter after Griffin suffered an injury.
 The Browns beat the Chargers 20–17 to win their first and only game of the season.

-Kessler finished his rookie season with 1,380 passing yards, six touchdowns, and two interceptions.
+Kessler finished his rookie season with 1,380 passing yards, six touchdowns, and two interceptions in nine games and eight starts.